 The requirements from the DFFE call for water to be introduced to the rehabilitated wetland.
 This water may be obtained from the old mine pits located to the north of the factory.

 However, these pits have become wetland pans, probably partly as a result of ingress of ground water, and partly with water from the factory stormwater management channels.
 They now have their own ecological value and so the water surface must not be drawn down excessively.
 Even at full surface level, the pans are below the upper part of the wetland and so the water from them will have to be pumped out.
 It is recommended that this be done by means of a solar powered pump which will only operate during daylight hours and that there is an automatic cutoff float switch which will de-activate the pump when the water reaches a low level (to be determined by Lafarge in consultation with the DFFE).
 The water will be delivered to the wetland by means of a 75 mm pipe and be discharged at a point a short distance downstream of the upstream culvert (Culvert 1 as presented in Figure 2-1).
-The discharge must be a short distance below ground level (\approx 25 cm) so as to minimise immediate water losses to evaporation.
+This discharge point is recommended since the water will be delivered directly to the rehabilitated area where it is most needed and with minimal losses to evaporation.
+In addition, the discharge must be a short distance below ground level (≈ 25 cm) so as to minimise immediate water losses to evaporation.
 A slotted or perforated wastewater spreader pipe at least 5 m long, or a similarly sized in situ brickwork box with open sides, may be used as a means of dispersal.